ergonode/docs/docs/frontend/architecture/app-structure.md

         > The default file is extended with additional configurations from the [VueMS library][vuems]
     * **router.local.js** <br>
         Local routing file if needed.
-        > Better idea is use modules and there set routing or extend existing routing.
+        > A better idea would be to use modules and set routing there or extend the existing routing.
     * **.env.dist** <br>
         Example file with environmental variables - need to copy and create your own `.env` file.
     * **babel.config.js** <br>